 I did visit one Marble Crafts shop also where they have shown me different artistic works of white and colored marbles from various countries.
-The same work what have been used in building of Taj Mahal.
+The same work what has been used in the building of Taj Mahal.

 Beauty of Marble Crafts

 After lunch went for Fatehpur Sikri in Agra, this beautiful red sandstone city built by the Mughal Emperor Akbar.
 Here must-visit spots are Buland Darwaza, Akbar’s Palace Complex, the famous Dargah (Shrine) of Shaikh Salim Chishti and Fatehpur Jama Mosque.

 - For visiting every spot you can get specific Guide and their guidance and don’t forget to offer some tips for that.

 - You can hire a professional photographer who is effective as they can show the specific points/spots for taking well snaps outside the Taj Mahal area.
 No videography allowed with a digital camera.

 - At Fatehpur Sikri, several scenes from the famous Hindi Film ‘Pardes’ shot and most popular for the beautiful song (Do Dil Mil…) by Shah Rukh Khan (Indian actor).